tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ## Random Number Generation and Seeding

-TLS requires a cryptographically secure pseudorandom number generator (CSPRNG).
+TLS requires a cryptographically secure pseudorandom number generator (CSPRNG) or a true random number generator (TRNG).
 In most cases, the operating system provides an appropriate facility such as /dev/urandom, which should be used absent other (e.g., performance) concerns.
 It is RECOMMENDED to use an existing CSPRNG implementation in